-OptinMonster joined the premium email optin form plugin market in 2013 and managed to differentiate itself from the competition by offering a user-friendly interface, a selection of clean and attractive designs for its optin forms, and a new feature that wasn’t widely available at the time: exit intent.
+OptinMonster joined the premium email optin form plugin market in 2013, and managed to differentiate itself from the competition by offering a user-friendly interface, a selection of clean and attractive designs for its optin forms, and a new feature that wasn’t widely available at the time: Exit intent.
 When exit intent is enabled, popup forms are only triggered when a visitor is about to leave the site — something that quickly helped win the plugin plaudits from users and reviewers alike (especially those averse to bombarding visitors with popups on each page load).

 Other features of the initial version of this optin form plugin included:

-- Lightbox, footer bar, and slide-in forms
+- lightbox, footer bar, and slide-in forms

-- Multiple form design templates
+- multiple form design templates

-- The option to add custom HTML and CSS to forms
+- the option to add custom HTML and CSS to forms

-- The ability to create unlimited forms for different posts on your site
+- the ability to create unlimited forms for different posts on your site

-- Impression and conversion stats for each form
+- impression and conversion stats for each form

-- The ability to clone forms for instant A/B testing
+- the ability to clone forms for instant A/B testing

-- Exit intent to only show popups as visitors are about to leave
+- exit intent to only show popups as visitors are about to leave

-- Integration with all major email marketing services
+- integration with all major email marketing services

-- User-friendly native WordPress user interface
+- a user-friendly native WordPress user interface.